dusk-network/docs-public/src/content/docs/developer/smart-contract/cheat-sheet.md

 ## More references

-The A <a href="https://cheats.rs/" target="_blank">Rust Language Cheat Sheet</a> is another great cheat sheet which can be used as a reference for Rust Code.
+The <a href="https://cheats.rs/" target="_blank">Rust Language Cheat Sheet</a> is another great cheat sheet that can be used as a reference for Rust code.

-Note: Not all examples apply due to our no-std:
+Note: Not all examples apply due to our no-std constraints.